Normalize seeing real skin

 Despite having acne, Isabella refuse to hide her acne and be ashamed.
 I'm sure you'll gain huge value from how Isabella has become so confident.

-First of all thank you so much you allow me to ask you a few questions.
+First of all thank you so much allowing me to ask you a few questions.
 I see on your instagram you share some serious issues.

 You’re very welcome charlotte!
 Thank you for asking me :)